Skip to content

 \[\mathcal{L}_{\mathrm{joint}} = \mathcal{L}_{\mathrm{simple}}^{\mathbf{Y}} + \lambda \mathcal{L}_{\mathrm{vb}}^{\mathbf{E}}\]

-where \(\lambda = 0.1\) balances the contribution of the two modalities.
-Importance sampling rather than uniform timestep sampling is employed.
-For controllable generation, Classifier-Free Guidance training is applied by randomly dropping conditioning signals with probability 25%.
+where \(\lambda = 0.1\) balances the modalities.
+Importance sampling is used instead of uniform time-step sampling.
+For controllable generation, Classifier-Free Guidance training is performed by dropping conditional signals with a 25% probability.

 Key Experimental Results